 In accrual-based accounting you record the revenue only after it’s earned or recognized.
-Accountants use the term “revenue recognition” to identify and report how much of the deferred revenue is recognized.
+Accountants use revenue recognition principle to identify and report how much of the deferred revenue is recognized, especially in SaaS Accounting.

 SaaS businesses follow the accrual accounting method.
 ASC 606 / IFRS 15 are the key accounting principles that must be followed.
 Therefore, revenue recognition depends on the principle of the ASC 606 / IFRS 15 which state: "recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services."

 Here's an example of deferred revenue.
-Assume you have a similar pricing plan (for illustration purposes, we’ve explained it with Chargebee’s pricing), this how you’ll calculate your unearned income in your balance statement.
+Assume you have a similar pricing plan (for illustration purposes, we’ve explained it with Chargebee’s pricing).
+This is how you’ll calculate your unearned income in your balance statement.

 Suppose customer X signs up for the “Scale-up” annual plan on January 1st by paying $6,588.
 Your accountant will record the transaction in your company's journal entry as: